 - 8. Community Parks/New Facilities 2012 (Countywide): \$7,285,000 has been approved for planning, design and construction of new parks or park facilities to implement approved master plans, meet community needs, or provide additional functionality.
 Projects include: development of Phase 1 of the park planned improvements per the master plan at Monticello Park, building the internal trail network and shelter at the John C. and Margaret K. White Gardens, providing Signage and Branding to develop a branding approach to identify Park Authority facilities, and improvements to continue the phased development of the Park at Laurel Hill. - 9.
-Existing Facility Renovations 2012 (Countywide): \$40,556,673 has been approved to improve existing park facilities to maintain designed capacity or retrofit obsolete facilities and bring them up to contemporary standards and codes.
-Projects include renovation and upgrading infrastructure and other amenities at Lake Accotink, countywide playground equipment upgrades, and countywide trails. - 10.
-Lake Accotink Dredging (Braddock District): \$30,500,000 is estimated to support the dredging of Lake Accotink.
-The Park Authority is currently revising the Master Plan for Lake Accotink Park and - as part of the master planning process, initiated a lake sustainability study for Lake Accotink.
-The preliminary results of the study indicate that by 2025 the lake will have silted in, unless remedial actions such as dredging occur.
-As part of the public input process members of the community have indicated a desire to see the lake continue to operate as a recreational water feature in the future. recommended current dredging strategy is to dredge the lake to an average depth of 8 feet, dewatering and disposal of sediment and funding for routine maintenance dredging program to maintain the lake.
+Existing Facility Renovations 2012 (Countywide): \$46,556,673 has been approved to improve existing park facilities to maintain designed capacity or retrofit obsolete facilities and bring them up to contemporary standards and codes.
+Projects include renovation and upgrading infrastructure and other amenities at Lake Accotink, countywide playground equipment upgrades, and countywide trails.

+10. Lake Accotink Dredging (Braddock District): \$30,500,000 is estimated to support the dredging of Lake Accotink.
+The Park Authority is currently revising the Master Plan for Lake Accotink Park and as part of the master planning process, initiated a lake sustainability study for Lake Accotink.
+The preliminary results of the study indicate that the lake will have silted in by 2025, unless remedial actions such as dredging occur.
+As part of the public input process members of the community have indicated a desire to see the lake continue to operate as a recreational water feature in the future.
+The current recommended dredging strategy is to dredge the lake to an average depth of 8 feet, dewatering and disposal of sediment and funding for routine maintenance dredging program to maintain the lake.
 Funding options include the Virginia Clean Water Revolving Loan Fund (Fund) that is administered by the Department of Environmental Quality (DEQ) or Fairfax County Economic Development Authority bonds.
-Funding for the initial and maintenance dredging will be included in future Stormwater Service District budgets.
+Funding for the initial dredging and future maintenance will be supported by the Stormwater Services Fund.